 - If you have dependents, they can apply for a dependent visa to remain or come to the UK with you while you are on the Tier 1 (GE) scheme

 Student Enterprise is required to inform UK Visa and Immigration if participants are no longer participating in the scheme.

 Time spent on a Tier 1 (Graduate Entrepreneur) visa will not count towards settlement in the UK.

-Please visit Gov.UK for the latest requirements and guidance on applying as you can apply whilst in the UK or overseas.
+Please visit Gov.UK for the application form and guidance on applying.